seadanda/teangaire/README.md

 # teangaire

-An interpreter written in rust
+An interpreter written in rust based on eldiro by arzg.